ashsmith/ashsmithio/_posts/magento2/2014-12-23-simple-magento2-controller-module.md

 ## Update 29th Dec 2014

 As requested in the comments, I have added the completed module to my github: [https://github.com/ashsmith/magento2-controller-module](https://github.com/ashsmith/magento2-controller-module)

+## Update 15th Aug 2015

+I've neglected updating this post.
+I've correct a few things with our controller and blocks. :)

+The example on GitHub is now composer installable too!
+Check out the repo linked above to find out more!